-As an independent contractor, who you know can be equally important as what you know.
+As an independent professional, who you know can be equally important as what you know.
 To ensure a steady flow of projects, it’s important to build and maintain a strong circle of business contacts you can rely on for work and referrals.
-Follow these networking tips to boost your business prospects.
+Follow these three networking tips to boost your business prospects.

 While networking by reaching out to new people is helpful, working closely with a mentor can build a mutually beneficial long-term relationship.
 A trusted colleague or industry expert can offer valuable business-related guidance and advice—especially if you’re new to independent consulting.